katassyn/BroadcastPlugin/README.md

 If you encounter any issues or have questions, please:

 1. Check the [User Guide](docs/USER_GUIDE.md) for help with common problems
-2. Submit an issue on our [GitHub repository](https://github.com/yourusername/BroadcastPlugin/issues)
+2. Submit an issue on the GitHub repository if available

 ## License